Texas Cosmetology Exam: All You Need to Pass

 Is Texas getting rid of the cosmetology license?

-Does Texas have reciprocity for cosmetology?
+Does Texas have cosmetology reciprocity?

 Thinking about working in other states?
 Check out this guide on the Cosmetology Compact and why it matters for you.